 As a company that carries out extensive research and development activities, the Company benefits from the UK research and development tax credit regime under the scheme for small or medium-sized enterprises, or SME.
-Under the SME regime, the Company is able to surrender some of its trading losses that arise from qualifying research and development activities for a cash rebate of up to 33.35% of such qualifying research and development expenditure.
+Under the SME regime, in effect through March 31, 2023, the Company is able to surrender some of its trading losses that arise from qualifying research and development activities for a cash rebate of up to 33.3% of such qualifying research and development expenditure.
 The Company meets the conditions of the SME regime.
 Qualifying expenditures largely comprise employment costs for research staff, consumables, outsourced contract research organization costs and utilities costs incurred as part of research projects.
-Certain subcontracted qualifying research and development expenditures are eligible for a cash rebate of up to 21.67%.
+Certain subcontracted qualifying research and development expenditures are eligible for a cash rebate of up to 21.7%.
 A large portion of costs relating to research and development, clinical trials and manufacturing activities are eligible for inclusion within these tax credit cash rebate claims.